-Visual Art Survey
+Visual Art Survey Credit: 1.0 Grades: 9-10

-Grades: 9-10, Pre-Req: None

-Visual Art Survey introduces art history, criticism, and studio production to the beginning art student.
+This course introduces art history, criticism, and studio production to the beginning art student.
 It emphasizes the ability to understand and use the elements of art and principles of design through a variety of mediums and processes including 2-D and 3-D works.
 A chronological study of history and criticism accompanies the studio experience.